Dynatrace/dynatrace-operator/CONTRIBUTING.md

 6. To test your changes on a cluster use

+    > Pushing to the default container registry (`quay.io/dynatrace/dynatrace-operator) requires specific permissions.
+    > You can use your own container registry by setting the `IMAGE` environment variable to a different value.

-    1. kubectl to connect to a cluster
+    1. Connect to a cluster using `kubectl`
     2. Use make commands to build and deploy your operator as follows:

     ```sh
     make build && make deploy
     ```

-    >**NOTE:**
-    > When building on ARM machines (such as Apple M1) podman/docker uses the local architecture if not specified otherwise.
-    > To override set the ENV var OPERATOR_DEV_BUILD_PLATFORM to the desired platform (e.g. linux/amd64).
-    >
-    > ```shell
-    >    export OPERATOR_DEV_BUILD_PLATFORM=linux/amd64
-    > ```

 7. Create a pull request from the fork ([see guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)), with a proper title and fill out the description template.
 Once everything is ready, set the PR ready for review.

-8. A maintainer will review the pull request and make comments.
-Prefer adding additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
+8. A maintainer will review the pull request and make comments.Prefer adding additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
 Commits will be squashed when they're merged.

 ## Unit tests